 Memorable Manitobans: John Black (1817-1879)

-Born in Scotland, he accompanied Adam Thom to Red River in 1839, entering the service of the Hudson’s Bay Company and rising to the post of chief trader.
-In 1845 Black married Margaret, daughter of Alexander Christie, governor of Assiniboia.
+Born in Scotland in 1817, he accompanied Adam Thom to Red River in 1839, entering the service of the Hudson’s Bay Company and rising to the post of Chief Trader.
+In 1845, he married Margaret Christie, daughter of Alexander Christie, Governor of Assiniboia.
 From 1850 to 1852 he served as chief accountant of the Upper Red River District, but Governor Eden Colvile did not much like him.
-After his wife’s death in 1854 he went to Scotland and Australia, returning to Red River in 1862 to become recorder and president of the General Quarterly Court of Assiniboia.
+After his wife’s death in 1854 he went to Scotland and Australia, returning to Red River in 1862 to become Recorder and President of the General Quarterly Court of Assiniboia.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.

 We thank Paul Black and Lyle Brennen for providing additional information used here.

 Page revised: 19 April 2022